David-44/darkbox/README.md

 ## Basic setup and functionalities

 #### In your markup
-Add a class of `darkbox` to each images container and that's it.
+Add a class of `darkbox` to each image container and that's it.
-Image containers can be any kind of elements : ul, div, section, as long as they contain links to images in the following form :
+Image containers can be any kind of element :  ul, div, section, as long as they contain links to images in the following form :
 * Any element with an href or src attribute linking to an image (most commonly `<a>` and `<img>` elements).
 * Any `<li>` or `<figure>` element containing anchors or images.